Canon T7i vs Nikon D3400

 It is notable that the T7i has a microphone port, which is missing on the D3400.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T7i and the D3400 have been discontinued, but can regularly be found used on eBay.
+Both the T7i and the D3400 have been discontinued, but can regularly be found used on ebay.
 The D3400 was replaced by the Nikon D3500, while the T7i was followed by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T7i and D3400 can be found, respectively, in the Canon T7i Manual (free pdf) or the online Nikon D3400 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T7i and the Nikon D3400?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.